DlamiLuya/compulsory-task/README.md

-# compulsory-task
+# recipe-website
-A cookbook website. has recipes that are easy to make for everyone
+   A cookbook website.
+Has recipes that are easy to make for everyone.
+Includes recipe ingredients, and cooking method

 #Table of Contents
 1. About